BuildersChain/Developers-Roadmap/Frontend-Developer/frameworks/README.md

 ## Introduction

+Frontend development is the practice of designing and coding user interfaces for web applications.
+Frontend frameworks are powerful tools that simplify the development process of websites and web applications.
+In this article, we'll discuss the different frameworks available for frontend development and provide learning resources for each of them.

+## Angular

 Angular is a powerful JavaScript framework for building web applications.
 Developed by Google, it allows developers to create dynamic and complex web applications with a wide range of features, including two-way data binding, dependency injection, and a robust testing infrastructure.
 It uses TypeScript, a superset of JavaScript, which adds features such as static typing and classes, making it more organized and easier to maintain.
 Angular also provides developers with a set of conventions that make the development process easier, including the use of components, services, and modules.
 Its popularity can be attributed to its ability to handle large-scale applications and its strong support for testability, making it a favorite among developers for building enterprise applications.

-## Angular

-Angular is a JavaScript framework developed by Google that is used to build web applications.
-It is known for its ability to create dynamic and complex web applications, as well as its strong support for testability.

 Example: Gmail, Google Drive, and Google Analytics are all built with Angular.